 Your doctor has a lot of flexibility with the light.
-She can narrow and widen it, increase its brightness, and filter it with colors.
+They can narrow and widen it, increase its brightness, and filter it with colors.
 By doing this, your doctor can focus on particular parts of your eyes and face.

 If you drive to your appointment, you may want to bring someone along to take you home.
 Some eye exams include dilating your pupils.
 Until they return to normal size, the outside world may seem overly and even uncomfortably bright for a few hours.
 Your vision may be a bit blurry too.

 What Is the Doctor Looking At?

 Before the exam starts, you’ll be asked to remove your glasses or contact lenses.
 You’ll put your chin and forehead against rests to keep your head steady.
-Your doctor may also put a few drops of dye in your eyes to highlight things she wants to look at.
-She’ll then turn out the room lights and turn on the slit lamp.
+Your doctor may also put a few drops of dye in your eyes to highlight things they want to look at.
+They’ll then turn out the room lights and turn on the slit lamp.

 During the exam, your doctor will look through the microscope, adjusting the light from the slit lamp to view certain parts of your eyes.
-Things she’ll look at:
+Things they’ll look at: